Linearized Gravity in the Starobinsky Model: Perturbative Deviations from General Relativity: Introduction

 This paper is organized as follows: in Section \ref{sec:level2}, we linearize the field equations of the $f(R)$ theory for the model $R+R^2/(6m^2)$ in the weak-field regime, expressing the field equations in terms of the perturbation $\bar h_{\mu\nu}$ relative to the background Minkowski metric.
 In Section \ref{sec:level3}, we solve the trace equation using Green's functions and auxiliary fields.
 In Section \ref{sec:level4}, we calculate the components of $\bar h_{\mu\nu}$, considering both the massive contribution induced by the quadratic term and the propagation effects of the field.
-Then, in Section \ref{sec:level5}, we calculate the perturbation found for a binary star system, and its differences compared to GR.
+Then, in Section \ref{sec:level5}, we numerically calculate the perturbation found for a binary star system.
 Finally, in Section \ref{sec:level6}, we discuss and analyze the results.